zapatacomputing/qe-forest/README.md

 ## QVM and QUILC

-For ease of use, qe-forest automatically starts QVM and QUILCS every time a ForestSimulator object is created so long as the ports are free.
+For ease of use, qe-forest automatically starts QVM and QUILCS every time a ForestSimulator object is created so long as the ports 5000 an 5555 are free.
 If a ForestSimulator object is created while the ports for QVM or QUILC are being used, then a warning will be produced saying that a process is already running at the specified port.
 In principle, it is ok to make a new `ForestSimulator` while another is already using the ports.
 However, it is good practice to end the QVM and QUILC processes by running `simulator.kill_processes()` when you are done running a simulation.

 ## Development and contribution